Kudajarnd: Early life

 Meston and Purcell promoted the presence of the Wakaya people, who they called the 'Spinifex people' (which is generally used to refer to the Pila Nguru), in the show and the publicity prepared by them presented them as a 'wild and primitive people' and claimed they had 'not been contaminated by civilization' and that they were 'a lot like children'.
-As a result of this publicity they received more attention then other people on the show which was made up of 27 Aboriginal people, reportedly from 9 different tribes, with only 5 of these being women and 1 child.
+As a result of this publicity they received more attention than other people on the show which was made up of 27 Aboriginal people, reportedly from 9 different tribes, with only 5 of these being women and 1 child.
 While on tour Kudajarnd held a leadership position within the group in recognition of his age, life experience and cultural knowledge as a highly initiated man; he was also considered to be charismatic.

 Within the group Kudajarnd also became the most photographed member with many of these photographs taken by John William Lindt and Charles Kerry, his popularity was likely due to his heavy ceremonial scarring and full beard.
 Kudajarnd was also painted several times by Oscar Fristrom, a Swedish painter who was then based in Brisbane and was known for portraits of Aboriginal Australians.
 It is most likely that Fristrom painted Kudajarnd from Lindt's pictures taken as there is no record of sittings having occurred and he attributed him as Coontajandra"; these painting were also produced in the early years of the 20th century.

 The Wild Australia show toured through Brisbane, Sydney and Melbourne between December 1892 and June 1893 and it was planned that they would travel overseas and attend the World's Columbian Exposition, and other international events, but Meston's financial arrangements fell through during the Australian banking crisis of 1893 and he left Kudajarnd, and all of the other performers, stranded in Melbourne and, soon after, he was bankrupt.
 Despite a lack of resources Kudajarnd was eventually able to return home with the four other Wakaya people and they had reached Camooweal by August 1893.

 There are no other records relating to Kudajarnd after this and it is estimated that he likely died around 1905.